akhst7/Ewing-s-sarcoma-scRNAseq-Analysis-based-on-GSE243347/Preprocessing.md

 length(genename)
 [1] 48156

 Now, names of genes are composed of the Ensembl ID and gene symbol, for example  "ENSG00000000003--TSPAN6".
 This is rather unorthodox gene names since in most cases, there are separate slots for the Ensembl ID and the symbol.
-I guess authors did this to avoid gene symbol duplication but this type of designating gene symbol is troubling
+I guess authors did this to avoid gene symbol duplication but this type of designating gene symbol is troubling for downstream analysis particularly cell annotation and DEGs.
+In fact, in trial DEGs, there is gene named, **"Y-RNA"** showed up multiple times in the list go top20 DEGs per clusters.
+It turns out that "Y-RNA" is a lnkRNA